Anxiety Treatment

 Can Anxiety Harm the Body?

-Chronic anxiety causes physical stress on a person's body, particularly to their immune, digestive, cardiovascular, nervous, and respiratory systems.
-It can increase a person's heart rate and breathing in the short term, concentrating blood flow to their brain when they need it.
-This is a physical response that prepares people to face intense situations.
+Chronic anxiety causes physical stress on the body, particularly impacting the immune, digestive, cardiovascular, nervous, and respiratory systems.
+In the short term, it can increase heart rate and breathing, concentrating blood flow to the brain in preparation for intense situations — the body’s natural “fight or flight” response.

-Anyone at any stage of their life can develop an anxiety disorder, but typically anxiety disorders begin around 21 years of age.
-According to the Anxiety & Depression Association of America (ADAA), women are more likely to develop anxiety disorders than men.
+Anyone can develop an anxiety disorder at any stage of life, though they most commonly begin around age 21.
+According to the Anxiety & Depression Association of America (ADAA), women are more likely than men to develop anxiety disorders.

-Stressful situations and negative life experiences can increase a person's risk for an anxiety disorder.
-They may begin experiencing symptoms right away or years later.
-Having a substance use disorder or serious medical condition can also result in the individual developing an anxiety disorder.
+Stressful life events or negative experiences can increase the risk of developing an anxiety disorder.
+Symptoms may appear immediately or years later.
+Having a substance use disorder or serious medical condition can also raise the likelihood of experiencing anxiety.

 Types of Anxiety